What is Product Experience Management (PXM)?

-To be able to make an informed purchase, a customer needs to be able to see the item with high quality photos.
-There's no doubt that businesses who provide these photos are giving their buyers a better product experience.
+To be able to make an informed purchase, a customer needs to be able to see the item with high-quality photos.
+There's no doubt that businesses that provide these photos are giving their buyers a better product experience.

 3) Easy contact options